Dhanushree2008/8-bit-ALU/README.md

 Waveform Viewer: GTKWave\
 Editor: VS Code with Verilog extensions.
 ## Project Structure
 ├── alu.v                     # Main ALU design module\
 ├── alu_tb.v                  # Testbench for verification\
 ├── alu.vcd                   # Waveform file (generated after simulation)\
-└── report.pdf      # Detailed design and analysis report
+└── 8-bit ALU report.docx     # Detailed design and analysis report
 ## How to Run
 To compile and simulate the project, run the following commands in your terminal:\
 ### Compile the code: